Almost quiet (2026)

 “Imposter Syndrome” represents the self-doubt many of us face, a feeling of not being “good enough” or fearing that our achievements are undeserved.
 I hope this work opens up a space for empathy, introspection, and, perhaps, recognition in those familiar with this feeling.

-This painting has been exhibited at one of the biggest art events in Italy, Arte Padova, 15.-18.11.2024
+This painting was exhibited at one of the biggest art events in Italy, Arte Padova, 15.-18.11.2024

 This work emerged through an intuitive process, partly created with closed eyes and guided by sensation rather than intention.